-In order to calculate the capital requirement for exposure to operational risk, the Institution must use the following:
+In order to calculate the capital requirement for exposure to operational risk, the Group must use the following:

-- The Institution is using the Alternative Standard Method, authorized by the Commission on November 27, 2015.
+- The Group is using the Alternative Standard Method authorized by the Commission on November 27, 2015.

-The capital requirement for the alternative standard method must be implemented within a term of 3 years and it must consider the weight according to the business line.
+The capital requirement for alternative standard method must be implemented within a term of three years and it must consider the weight according to the business unit.

-The amendments to the capitalization rules issued in December 2014, in effect as of October 2015, the following is shown:
+The amendments to the capitalization rules issued in December 2014, in effect as of October 2015, are detailed below: